KZDKM/Hyprspace/README.md

 ### Style
 - WIP
 ### Animation
-- The panel use the same curve as the `workspace` animation for a slide-in animation
+- The panel use the same curve as the `workspaces` animation for a slide-in animation

 ## Goals (Sorted by priority)
 - [ ] Base features